-American education ranks almost at the bottom of all developed nations.
+American education ranks towards the bottom of all developed nations in math and a little below average in reading.
+California education ranks in the bottom six states in both reading and math.
 While this serves a valuable purpose for the aristocracy ("keep the marks dim", "easy manipulation of the masses thru simplistic religious, and/or patriotic arguments" ), it remains unacceptable for the world's most powerful nation.

 If the U.S. pizza system worked like the U.S. education system then you would: 1) pay the franchiser in New York 2) the franchiser would relay the order and some $ to the pizza shop in your town 3) the pizza shop would produce the pizza and give a little $ to the delivery boy 4) the boy would deliver the pizza to your house.
 If the pizza system worked like this, I guarantee that your pizzas would arrive wrong, late, small, and cold.
 This is the way our educational system works today.
 Let's turn this system on its head.